2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • noisy drilling or renovation there

-• placing aggressive visual clutter there
+• aggressive visual clutter

 Usually the opposite is safer.